 CAMPAIGN

-This page will help you understand the steps to installing a security for your business in San Francisco.
-It is a resource from the Office of Small Business, San Francisco's central point of information for small businesses.
+This page will help you understand the steps to safely and legally install a security for your business in San Francisco.

-• Gates must be recessed within or laid flush with the building's facade.
+• Security gates must be recessed within or even with the building's facade.

-• Operating mechanisms: Gates may be hand-crank or push-up operated.
-Motors or chain operated gates cannot be used.
+• Gates may be hand-crank or push-up operated.
+You can't use gates with motors or chain operated.

-• If you intend to have a roll-up gate:
+If you want to install a roll-up gate:

 • It must be covered with a coil hood and a sloped awning.
 Awnings cannot be square shaped.
 (See image below)